alethes/meteor-pages/README.md

 Settings
 --------
 Settings can be passed as a second argument to `Meteor.Pagination()`.
-Almost all of them can be changed on the client-side, causing immediate redrawing.
+Most of them can be changed on the client-side, causing an immediate redrawing.

 There are two ways to modify settings: